tiff413/Year-1/Comparing Heapsort and Quicksort/README.md

 The [heapsort](heapsort.py) and [quicksort](quicksort.py) algorithms were manipulated to have counters for no. of comparisons and number of exchanges.

-The data collected was stored on a txt file and transferred to excel to be analysed and presented.
+The data collected was stored on a txt file ([results for heapsort](heapsortResults.txt), [results for quicksort](quicksortResults.txt)) and transferred to excel to be analysed and presented.

 <h2>Results</h2>